 In contrast to other countries, doctor salaries in New Zealand are governed by a nation-wide salary arrangement.
-Medical doctors salaries will be based on how many hours per week and how many years you have been practicing since completing your last level of medical education.
+Medical doctors salaries in New Zealand will be based on how many hours per week & how many years you have been practicing.
+Your practice time counts since completing your last level of medical education.

 It takes time

 With every year of full-time medical work you have done you will move one step higher on the salary scale.
 And in addition to your base salary you will receive extra benefits for after-hours/on-call and superannuation.

 Average Salaries in New Zealand

 |Specialist||155,000 – 240,000||170,000 – 290,000|